wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • City/village/town of the facility;

-• Zipcode range of county;
+• Zipcode range of the county;

 • Department of Correction Identification Number.

-Parties should specify if the individual is under active community supervision or incarceration.
-Go to the Inmate and Offender search tab on the Department of Corrections website.
-Having read the terms and agreements, click ‘I agree.’
-It opens up to the offender search page.
+Parties should specify whether the individual is under active community supervision or incarceration.
+Go to the Department of Corrections website's Inmate and Offender search tab.
+After reading the terms and agreements, click 'I agree.'
+This will open the offender search page.

 How Can I Find an Inmate for Free in Wisconsin?